2024 Call for Applications

 - Any other materials (such as videos of class meetings or lectures) the applicant wishes the selection committee to examine.

-Due to COVID-19 restricts we will not accept physical (binder) portfolios this year.
-All materials must be submitted electronically either as a .pdf with appropriate tabulation or as part of a personal/professional portfolio website.
+All materials must be submitted electronically either as a PDF with appropriate tabulation or as part of a personal/professional portfolio website.
 All materials can be sent to Shawn Loner at firstname.lastname@example.org.

-An optional virtual Teaching Portfolio construction session will be planned for late January.
-More information concerning this session will be emailed out via the TAs@listserv.edu.
+An optional virtual Teaching Portfolio construction session is planned for Monday, January 29, 2024 from 3 – 4:30 pm.
+More information concerning this session will be emailed out via the TA and FPP listervs.

 3) Interviews of finalists will take place between mid-February and early March.
-Notification of awards will be in mid-March.
+Notification of awards will be in mid-March 2024.

 New Applicant Deadline

-Friday, February 19, 2021, by 5 p.m., (materials must be electronic and sent to Shawn Loner at email@example.com)
+Monday, February 5, 2024, by 5 p.m., (materials must be electronic and sent to Shawn Loner at (email@example.com)

 Applicants for Reappointment